 Evaluating the Latest Developments in the World of Single-Member LLCs

-If you are an owner of a closely-held business entity and want to know more about piercing of the veil and charging order liens, please contact us.
+If you are an owner of a closely-held business entity and want to know more about piercing of the veil and charging order liens, or if you are wanting to evaluate whether or not an LLC is or is not a single-member LLC, please contact us.

-If you have concerns or questions about any of these alternative legal theories and wish to consult with the Tufts Law Firm, please contact us.
+If you have concerns or questions about any of these alternative legal theories and wish to consult with Mr. Tufts, please contact us.